5 places to visit this Dashain

 Gosainkunda is one of the most popular short treks in Nepal located in the Langtang region at an altitude of 4380m.
 It is also famous among Hindu pilgrims as the abode of the Hindu deities Shiva and Gauri.
 As lake remains frozen in winter, now is the perfect time to witness the grandeur of this place.
 The best approach to Gosainkunda is through Dhunche, 132 kilometers to the northeast of Kathmandu.

 Home to the birthplace of the Buddha, Lumbini is one of the most important spiritual sites in the world.
 Millions of people from around the world visit this pilgrimage every year.
-Lumbini is filled with international monasteries where you can study Buddhism, meditate along with the robed monks and visit Buddha’s birth place in the scared Maya Devi garden.
+Lumbini is filled with international monasteries where you can study Buddhism, meditate along with the robed monks and visit Buddha’s birth place in the sacred Maya Devi garden.
 This holy place is accessible by air from Kathmandu to Bhairawa.
 From Kathmandu it takes about eight hours by bus or car.

 5. Namche Bazaar